artworkjpm/jm-game-app-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.

+## Idea for game

+Show 3 photos of real objects, show one cartoon picture of one of the items.
+Sally needs to touch what photo is the cartoon image.

+For each touch there should be a voice trigering the name of the item touched, and when the page loads a voice that says the item

+//Get images

+///Cartoons
+Car, bicycle, fork, spoon, plate, shoes, hat, carrito, bottle, glass, sunglasses

+///photos

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.